Hochopepper/SwordToShield/Gamemaster_Resources/Lore.md

 to Themius, and to aid him in lording over the angels.
 She is the advocate for those who commit crimes or injustices under pretenses that make their actions more acceptable, especially love and war.
 She holds a slight distain for men, but does not allow this to sway her partiality.
-Her followers and known to say "All is fair through her".
+Her followers are known to say "All is fair through her".
 Her holy symbol is a heart with a sword plunged through the center from the top and thorns wrapped around it.